Lolfreak/Steam-Games-Analysis/README.md

 - [AdaBoost](https://scikit-learn.org/stable/modules/ensemble.html#adaboost) (Adaptive Boosting) - A decision tree which uses a boost technique that makes use of a statistical classification meta-algorithm
 - [HistGradientBoostingRegressor](https://scikit-learn.org/stable/modules/ensemble.html) (Histogram Gradient Boosting) - A boosting regressor which uses an ensemble machine learning algorithm.
 ## Conclusion
-- We have found out that there are 5 main factors that affects average playtime which makes games popular.
-These 5 factors are Owners, Workshop, Multiplayer, Trading Cards and Age.
+- We have found out that there are **5 main factors** that affects average playtime which makes games popular.
+These **5 factors** are **Owners, Workshop, Multiplayer, Trading Cards and Age**.
 We will omit Owners and Age as it is not a factor that can be used to work on new games.
+- We were surprised with the results as we have gained insight on how gamers nowadays would like **multiplayer games** that have **trading cards** and have a **community workshop**.
+This shows that gamers would like to play games when they are able to play it with their friends or online players.
+Gamers would also value getting rewards when they play a game as trading cards are given to the player after a set number of hours which makes gamers feel rewarded.
+Also, the trading card itself can also be sold for real-life money.
+Finally, gamers also prefer to be able to mod or modify and change the game that adds to the replayability of the game which increases the average playtime of the game.
-- We would recommend businesses and investors to work on new games that are able to satisfy these 3 factors which are, the game has to be a multiplayer game, the game has to provide or have a community workshop and also have trading cards.
-This will ensure that the new game will have all the popular factors which attracts gamers.
-Thus, this will exponentially increase the chance on making the next popular game.
+- Thus, we would recommend businesses and investors to work on new games that are able to satisfy these 3 factors which are, the game has to be a **multiplayer game**, the game has to provide or **have a community workshop** and also have **trading cards**.
+This will ensure that the new game will have **all the popular factors** which attracts gamers.
+Thus, this will exponentially increase the chance on **making the next popular game**.
 ## Lessons Learned/Key Takeaways
 - Normalize data with large value by using natural log.
 - Do one-hot encoding by splitting the columns for ito be used for data analysis into individual variables.